-Kevin Spacey to perform one-man show in Queens
+Kevin Spacey to perform ‘Clarence Darrow’ at Arthur Ashe Stadium - amNewYork

-Kevin Spacey is heading to Arthur Ashe Stadium this summer, but he won’t be facing off against Serena Williams or Dustin Johnson.
+Kevin Spacey is heading to Arthur Ashe Stadium this summer, but he won’t be facing off against Serena Williams or Roger Federer.

 The 57-year-old actor will perform “Clarence Darrow” in a two-night event at the stadium on June 15 and 16.
 The 90-minute solo show will focus on the famous civil rights lawyer’s life and career.